Generating function: Generating functions prove congruences

 satisfy the following congruence modulo 3:

-One of the most useful, if not downright powerful, methods of obtaining congruences for sequences enumerated by special generating functions modulo any integers (i.e., not only prime powers p^{k}) is given in the section on continued fraction representations of (even non-convergent) ordinary generating functions by J-fractions above.
+One useful method of obtaining congruences for sequences enumerated by special generating functions modulo any integers (i.e., not only prime powers p^{k}) is given in the section on continued fraction representations of (even non-convergent) ordinary generating functions by J-fractions above.
 We cite one particular result related to generating series expanded through a representation by continued fraction from Lando's Lectures on Generating Functions as follows:

 Generating functions also have other uses in proving congruences for their coefficients.
 We cite the next two specific examples deriving special case congruences for the Stirling numbers of the first kind and for the partition function p(n) which show the versatility of generating functions in tackling problems involving integer sequences.